ZouheirN/PopUpSort/README.md

 # PopUpSort
-With the help of ChatGPT-3.5, I was able to create this sorting visualizer.
+With the assistance of ChatGPT-3.5, I was able to create this sorting visualizer.

 The PopUpSort package is a Python package that visualizes the sorting algorithms: bubble sort, selection sort, and insertion sort.
 The package uses the Tkinter library for the graphical user interface.